Selubi/CSify/README.md

 Setup either [DeepL API](https://www.deepl.com/pro-api?cta=header-pro-api) or [Google Cloud Translation AI](https://cloud.google.com/translate) or both as machine translators.
 Alternatively, you can bring your own machine translator.
-Refer to  [The Csify Class](#the-csify-class) and [Adding More Language Pairs](#adding-more-language-pairs) for more details.
+Refer to  [The CSify Class](#the-csify-class) and [Adding More Language Pairs](#adding-more-language-pairs) for more details.

 - For DeepL, get [DeepL API Key](https://www.deepl.com/en/docs-api) and insert the key